 We snacked on the fudge while we answered questions for our time capsule.
 After being separated geographically while my husband was deployed, the questions were poignant reminders that we are learning to get back in the swing of things, reflections on our growth and our hopes for the future.
 It will be exciting to open this in 10 years although we laughed when it said to hide it in a basement or attic…that box will be moved multiple times before it is opened.
 It was fun to relect on the last half of the year – being separated by military deployment and the growth experienced through it, and what we had been able to do as a family since reunion and what we wanted to do together in the coming years.

 If you are looking for more – consider a 6 or 12 month subscription, use the code NIB2FREE for 2 free dates!
 If you are interested in trying out a Kids Night In Box or Date Night In Box, click here.
-A small commission may be earned, but it will not change your total cost.
+We were given this box for free, but are not ambassadors for this company and do not earn commission on any purchases.